run-house/runhouse/docs/tutorials/api-data.rst

 storing, recalling, and moving data between the user’s laptop, remote compute, cloud storage, and specialized storage (e.g. data warehouses).

-The Folder and Blob APIs provide least-common-denominator APIs across providers, allowing users to easily specify the actions they want to take on the data without needed to dig into provider-specific APIs.
+The Folder APIs provide least-common-denominator APIs across providers, allowing users to easily specify the actions they want to take on the data without needed to dig into provider-specific APIs.